Hairmyres railway station

-The line is single here with a passing loop approximately 398 m east of Hairmyres Station, which extends for approximately 584 m to Kirktonholme Road East Kilbride.
-It is crossed mid-loop by the A726 Queensway overbridge.
+The line was historically single-tracked through the station, with a passing loop approximately 398 m east of Hairmyres Station, which extended for approximately 584 m to Kirktonholme Road.
+It was crossed mid-loop by the A726 Queensway overbridge.
 Although the line was always single between Busby and East Kilbride, sidings existed to serve the former Radio Times factory in the College Milton Industrial Estate adjacent to the station.
 These were closed and lifted in the late 1960s.
 The Hairmyres Hospital and Department for International Development's office are located nearby.

+History

-Up until the mid-1990s the area around the station was semi rural, but several new housing schemes have been built up in the area over the last decade or so giving far increased patronage to the station.
+Up until the mid-1990s the area around the station was semi rural, but several new housing schemes were built into the mid-2000s, giving far increased patronage to the station.

+The old station was unstaffed, but there was a ticket machine in the station's heated and seated modern waiting shelter.
+There were 86 parking spaces and 4 cycle lockers also available.
+The station was served by a small newsagents.

+Reconstruction

+In the 2020s, plans were introduced to relocate the station 600 metres west.
+Work began in January 2024, clearing the area in preparation for the two new platforms.
+In September 2024, the new footbridge and lifts were installed into place.

+Between January and May 2025, the line between East Kilbride and Glasgow was closed as part of a £140m project to electrify the line.
+As part of the work, in addition to the completion of the new station, the double-track between East Kilbride and Hairmyres was extended, now encompassing both old and new Hairmyres stations, while the lines were closed.
+The contractor for the new station was AmcoGiffen.
+The previous Hairmyres station closed in January 2025, and the new station opened on 18 May 2025.

 Facilities

 The station is open 24 hours a day (although trains only run through it for around 18 hours a day).
-The station is unstaffed, but there is a ticket machine in the station's heated and seated modern waiting shelter.
-There are 86 parking spaces and 4 cycle lockers also available.
-The station is served by a small newsagents.